RedHatInsights/topological_inventory-guides/README.md

 - [pull.sh](scripts/git/pull.sh): Checkouts all unchanged repos to master and pulls changes
 - [rebase.sh](scripts/git/rebase.sh): For all unchanged repos does the same as pull.sh and then rebases your current branch.
 - [list-branches.sh](scripts/git/list-branches.sh): Prints current branches in all repos
+- [list-changes.sh](scripts/git/list-changes.sh): Prints changes in all repos
 - [clone.sh](scripts/git/clone.sh): Cloning of repositories specified in config.sh.
 Part of install script.
 - [cleanup.sh](scripts/git/cleanup.sh): Deletes branches merged to master.
 Without arg: local branches, with `--remote-cleanup` also deletes merged remote branches.